Azure/azure-sdk-for-js/sdk/storage/storage-blob/MigrationGuide.md

 ### Listing blobs from the container

-Previously in `azure-storage`, listing a container didn't provide a built in way to handle pagination, looking as follows.
+Previously in `azure-storage`, there is no built-in way to handle pagination when listing blobs in a container.
+Users have to use `continuationToken` to get the next page of result then retrieve the items.

 ```javascript
 const azure = require("azure-storage");